According to a 2013 survey, people spend an average of 2.3 hours PER DAY on household activities including cleaning.

 2. Freshen Your Garbage Disposal

 Put some cut lemons down your drain and instantly freshen up your garbage disposal.
 Not a fan of lemons?
 Just about any citrus fruit works great.
+Or give your disposal a deep clean using this guide.

 3. Disinfect Your Household Sponges